TNTinMinecraft/DSN-pre/README.md

 * **Please Note: You must read and agree to all terms of use in the `LICENCE` file before starting to use.**
 * You will be presented with other features upon activating the interactive terminal.

-This is a translated version of a repository's readme file.
-I hope this helps!
-Let me know if you have any other questions.